Grievances do more harm than good

 - Grievances often entrench the dispute or ratchet up the tension.
 It is difficult for both sides to backtrack unless they engage in mediation.
 Both sides put their energies into defending their position rather than finding a solution.
 Both sides dwell on what has gone wrong – they rarely consider what can be done to rectify the problem.

-- The grievance is the first step in a legal system which pits one side against the other: a route towards the employment tribunal, not resolution.
+- The grievance is the first step in a legal system which pits one side against the other.

-- Grievances are rarely upheld – at least not if upholding a complaint would form the basis of a legal claim – and so matters escalate further.
+- Grievances are rarely upheld – at least not if upholding a complaint could form the basis of a legal claim – and so employees with legitimate concerns are left dissatisfied.

-- Employers spend time going through the process, but there is rarely a happy ending.
+- Everyone spends time going through the process, and everyone involved will probably feel anxiety and stress, but there is rarely a happy ending.
 You may feel that you have not been listened to, the outcome was pre-determined and anger mounts.
 The only justice you are going to get is in a tribunal.

 - Many employees do not stay in their job after raising a grievance.

 - Grievances rarely achieve your objectives.
-Most employees want an apology, to avoid conflict and may be to leave with dignity.
+Most employees want an apology, to avoid conflict and either for things to get better or if that is impossible in a particular situation, to leave with dignity.
 Employers will rarely ‘risk’ admitting fault for fear of opening themselves up to a legal claim.
 Apologies are often the first thing an employee wants but the last thing an employer is willing to give.

 The alternatives

 - Raise your concerns early on and informally with the right person.
+If your manager doesn’t know how to help, or your concerns are about them, do you have a workplace “buddy”, know someone in HR or could a colleague introduce you to a higher level manager?
 This doesn’t rule out a grievance if you don’t get the response you need.

 - Suggest using a workplace mediator at an early stage before the relationship has deteriorated too far.